xp44mm/Notebook/Compilers/Finite Automata.md

 Figure 3.35: Transition table Dtran for DFA D

 If we continue this process with the unmarked sets B and C, we eventually reach a point where all the states of the DFA are marked.
 This conclusion is guaranteed, since there are "only" 2^11^ different subsets of a set of eleven NFA states.
-The five different DFA states we actually construct, their correspond­ing sets of NFA states, and the transition table for the DFA D are shown in Fig. 3.35, and the transition graph for D is in Fig. 3.36.
+The five different DFA states we actually construct, their corresponding sets of NFA states, and the transition table for the DFA D are shown in Fig. 3.35, and the transition graph for D is in Fig. 3.36.
 State A is the start state, and state E, which contains state 10 of the NFA, is the only accepting state.

-Note that D has one more state than the DFA of Fig. 3.28 for the same lan­guage.
+Note that D has one more state than the DFA of Fig. 3.28 for the same language.
 States A and C have the same move function, and so can be merged.
 We discuss the matter of minimizing the number of states of a DFA in Section 3.9.6. □

 Figure 3.36: Result of applying the subset construction to Fig. 3.34

 ### 3.7.2 Simulation of an NFA

-A strategy that has been used in a number of text-editing programs is to con­struct an NFA from a regular expression and then simulate the NFA using something like an on-the-fiy subset construction.
+A strategy that has been used in a number of text-editing programs is to construct an NFA from a regular expression and then simulate the NFA using something like an on-the-fiy subset construction.
 The simulation is outlined below.

 Algorithm 3.22 : Simulating an NFA.